glebite/3d-print-tools/README.md

 ## basemodel.FCStd:
 ### Description:
 I want to build vertically - so this allows me to attach things to an aluminum post.
+First build has gone well - the aluminum post that I have was cut easily by my saw but it's a really tight fit into the base.
+It's there!
+Note that the threaded rod that I have right now is too big - 5% infill on the print will snap!
+I had to glue the ring base connector back together and it's kind of annoying because I'll have to run out and get that and new nuts and washers tomorrow.